 Learning first aid

 Of course, a kit full of useful medicines is useless if you aren’t sure how to use them.
 If your work offers first aid training get signed up stat.
 Or you can pay for a course with a local college or the Red Cross.
 First aid for free is an online site that does what it says on the tin – a great way to learn basic concepts or to keep your skills fresh.
+And the Skills Training Group have a great list of low-cost first aid courses ideal if you’d like to qualify as a first aider.
 Grab a copy of the St John’s Ambulance First Aid manual (£11.94), read up on it and keep it close to your kit when you’re at home.